pernielsentikaer/raycast-extensions/extensions/simon/README.md

 # Simon

-Play a game of Simon.
+Play a game of Simon!